1345 Baseline Road

 Finances

-In F2020, Scouts Canada had total donations of $5.0m.
-The charity also received $10.5m in membership fees from clients, representing 49% of total revenues.
-Administrative costs are 17% of revenues (less investment income), and fundraising costs are 70% of donations.
-This results in total overhead spending of 87%.
-For every dollar donated, 13 cents go to the cause, which is outside Ci’s reasonable range for overhead spending.
+Administrative costs are 30% of revenues (less investment income), and fundraising costs are 59% of donations.
+This results in total overhead spending of 89%.
+For every dollar donated, 11 cents are available for programs, which is outside Ci’s reasonable range for overhead spending.

-Scouts Canada has $19.4m in funding reserves, including $4.2m of externally endowed funds from the World Scout Foundation.
-Excluding endowed funds, Scouts Canada could cover 124% or almost 15 months of annual program costs with reserves.
+Scouts Canada has $48.2m in reserve funds (cash and investments), including $4.7m of donor-endowed funds from the World Scout Foundation.
+Excluding endowed funds, Scouts Canada could cover almost two years and seven months months of annual program costs with reserves.

 This charity report has been sent to Scouts Canada for review.
 Changes and edits may be forthcoming.